graciellehigino/ms_range_interactions/manuscript.md

 given by the original IUCN range maps.](figures/richness_prop_removed.png){#fig:richness}

-## Specialized predators lose more range
+## Specialized predators have higher rates of range mismatch

-![Negative relationship between the out degree of predator species and their relative range loss.
-More specialized predators lose a higher proportion of their ranges due to mismatches with the ranges of their preys.](figures/rel_loss-outdegree-species.png){#fig:degree}
+![Negative relationship between the out degree of predator species and their relative range mismatch.
+More specialized predators "lose" a higher proportion of their ranges due to mismatches with the ranges of their preys.](figures/rel_loss-outdegree-species.png){#fig:degree}

-Predators with fewer prey lose more range with our method ([@fig:degree]).
+If we consider that we can not use areas where there are no superposition between predators and prey on ecological analyses, we lose more range area for predators with fewer prey ([@fig:degree]).
 For instance, both *Leptailurus serval* and *Canis mesomelas* have only one prey in the Serengeti food web ([@tbl:everyone]), each of them with a very small range compared to those of their predator.
 This discrepancy between range sizes